zhanmiaoh/timeseries_prediction/README.md

 ### Overview
 This project implements a time-series forecasting framework for stock price prediction using LSTM and Transformer, and benchmarks against traditional statistical baselines (Naive baseline, Moving average baseline, and Linear regression baseline).

-The current implementation (v1.0) serves as a foundational time-series ML engineering practices covering data preprocessing, dataset construction, model training, and evaluation.
-Some necessary follow-up steps still need to be added (See [Roadmap & Future work](#roadmap--future-work)).
+The current implementation serves as a foundational time-series ML engineering practices covering data preprocessing, dataset construction, model training, and evaluation.
+Error analysis and abalation experiments are studied as well to understand about the model.

 <!-- This project is currently a forecasting benchmark, not a production trading system.
 Forecasting accuracy does not directly imply trading profitability.  -->